-If you're a landlord, you might have a buy-to-let interest-only mortgage (BTL).
-This is the most common interest-only mortgage nowadays and is taken out for a rental property.
-You can sell the property at the end of the mortgage term and use the money you make to pay off the capital you owe.
+However, if you are looking for a buy-to-let mortgage, these are often taken out on an interest-only basis.
+This is because you can sell the property at the end of the mortgage term and use the money you make to pay off the capital you owe.

 A savings account or ISA

 An investment fund

 If you don’t have the funds, you’ll need to sell off your property to pay back the lender, but you'd need to find somewhere else to live.